Dutch Reformed Church of Suriname

-The Dutch Reformed Church of Suriname was founded in 1667 - 1668 by Rev Basselieres.
+The Dutch Reformed Church of Suriname was founded in 1667–1668 by Rev Basselieres.
 It was a church of Dutch colonists.
 There members used to be white settlers and freed slaves.
 Most church activities were in Paramaribo.
-Until 1850 the church was the State Church.
+Until 1850 the church was the state church.
 The church opened itself to the African slaves.
-The church has 15,000-12,000 members and 3 congregations and 5 house fellowships.
+The church has 15,000–12,000 members and three congregations and five house fellowships.
 The church subscribes the Apostles Creed, Heidelberg Catechism and the Canons of Dort.

 The church maintains a Seminary and a Bible Institute in Nugegoda, Suriname.

 The main church is the Centrumkerk on the Kerkplein.
-The church was founded in 1740s, the domed church was constructed in 1810.
+The church was founded in the 1740s, and the domed church was constructed in 1810.
 Characteristics of the church are the large tilting windows.